bobvanh/interpreter-in-go/monkey-do/calc/README.md

 Watered down version of the Monkey language that only does arithmetic.

-The goal is to focus on the way Pratt parsing handles top down perator precedence.
+The goal is to focus on the way Pratt parsing handles top down operator precedence.

 Also to try and memorize and the code I'm using and type it again to get